shivamsharma1234/damage-prediction/README.md

 # Damage Prediction

-The objective is predict the isurance cost or damage cost based on a number of categorial and numeric data.
-This github repository provides python training and testing code.
+The objective is predict the insurance cost or damage cost based on a number of categorical and numeric data.
+This GitHub repository provides python training and testing code.
 It also provides methods for processing different types of data for machine learning modelling.

 ## Installation